AudioCompass/API-Documentation/README.md

 Developer documentation for AudioCompass's API.
 All endpoints are appended to **http://api.audiocompass.in**

-###Exchanging your username and password for an access token
+###Step 1: Exchanging your username and password for an access token

 ####Endpoint